Ujjwal-Pandit/evChess/README.md

-# evChess

-The aim of this project is to give Nepalese player a platform to compete and learn Chess, so that younger generation can learn from it, and hope Nepal gets an international master someday.

-Development Plans:

-1. Homepage with general news information.
-Login or signup button at one corner.
-2. When a player create an account, they have their own dashboard.
-3. The dashboard contains their past results and upcoming tournament if they have joined one.
-4. Dashboard also contains Puzzle of the day and Leaderboard
-5. Profiles need to be verified before they can compete in the tournament.
-6. Verification is necessary because people are less likely to cheat and ruin others time and performance if they have fear of being caught.
-7. Rewards section where you can redeem prize for the bonus points collected.
-8. Just like Titled Tuesday, we will have Saturday Morning Blitz regularly, so that one can climb the leaderboard.

-On the news feed:

-Sunday: Game of the week analysis
-        Youtube video explaining the game on the official channel

-Monday: Reflection on Past Player

-Tuesday: Interview with a legend

-Wednesday: Learn an Opening

-Thursday: Learn a Middlegame strategy

-Friday: Learn an Endgame Strategy

-Saturday: Saturday Morning Blitz

-Volunteers needed because this is my pet project and I don't have budget to compensate everyone.
-I will have bounty added later after some progress happens.
+### evChess Project Documentation

+## Project Overview
+The aim of the evChess project is to provide a platform for Nepalese players to compete and learn chess.
+The project aims to facilitate the growth of chess in Nepal, especially among the younger generation, with the ultimate goal of producing an international master.
+The project will include features such as a homepage with general news information, user dashboards, puzzles, leaderboards, verified profiles for fair play, rewards system, and regular tournaments like the Saturday Morning Blitz.

+# Development Plans

+# 1. Homepage:
+        - General news information displayed.
+        - Login or signup button at one corner for user convenience.
+# 2. User Dashboard:
+        - Each player will have their own dashboard.
+        - Past results and upcoming tournaments will be displayed.
+        - Puzzle of the day and Leaderboard will be featured.
+# 3. Profile Verification:
+        - Profiles need to be verified before players can compete in tournaments.
+        -Verification ensures fair play and discourages cheating.
+# 4. Rewards System:
+        - Players can redeem prizes for bonus points collected.
+# 5. Regular Tournaments:
+        - Scheduled events like the Saturday Morning Blitz to engage users and encourage competition.

+## News Feed Schedule
+- Sunday: Game of the week analysis with a Youtube video on the official channel.
+- Monday: Reflection on past players.
+- Tuesday: Interview with a chess legend.
+- Wednesday: Learn an opening strategy.
+- Thursday: Learn a middlegame strategy.
+- Friday: Learn an endgame strategy.
+- Saturday: Saturday Morning Blitz tournament.

+## Volunteer Opportunities
+Volunteers are needed for various roles in the project due to budget constraints.
+Compensation may be provided in the form of bounties as progress is made.
+Roles may include but are not limited to:
+- Developers
+- Designers
+- Content Creators
+- Moderators

+## Technology Stack
+The website will be designed using Django framework for its robustness and scalability.
+Django provides a secure and efficient platform for web development, making it suitable for a project like evChess.

+## Next Steps
+1. Create wireframes and design mockups for the website layout.
+2. Develop user authentication system for login/signup functionality.
+3. Implement user dashboards with past results and upcoming tournaments.
+4. Set up puzzle of the day feature and leaderboard functionality.
+5. Establish profile verification process for fair play.
+6. Design rewards system for bonus points redemption.
+7. Plan and schedule regular tournaments like Saturday Morning Blitz.
+8. Recruit volunteers for various roles in the project.

+By following these steps and incorporating the outlined features, evChess can become a successful platform for chess enthusiasts in Nepal to learn, compete, and grow in their passion for the game.